Myriophyllum implicatum

 Myriophyllum implicatum is a species of water milfoil in the family Haloragaceae.
-It is native to north-eastern Australia (to New South Wales and Queensland).
+Native to Australia, it occurs from the Gulf of Carpentaria, through southern Cape York Peninsula north-eastern New South Wales and eastern Queensland.

 It was first described in 1986 by Anthony Orchard.

 In New South Wales, it is listed as critically endangered, but under the Nature Conservation Act 1992 of Queensland it is listed as of least concern.